wp-plugins/postman-smtp/readme.txt

 1. In the WordPress 'Settings' menu select 'Postman SMTP'.
 1. Choose 'Start the Wizard' and follow the instructions.

-= To manually configure Password Authentication (Advanced users only) =
+= To manually configure Password Authentication (Intermediate users only) =

 1. Choose configure manually
 1. If the 'Transport' menu is available, choose 'SMTP'
-1. In 'Authentication' choose 'Login', unless your provider has told you different.
+1. In 'Authentication' choose 'Login', unless your email service provider has told you different.
 1. In 'Security' choose the appropriate type (a good guess is SMTPS for port 465, StartTLS otherwise)
 1. Enter the SMTP Server's hostname and port.
 1. Enter the encryption if your port is 465, or 'TLS' if your port is 587.